Frequently Asked Questions

 The seven elements of the StoryBrand BrandScript include:

-2. Has a Problem: Clearly define what problem your customer faces.
-This problem can be external, internal, or philosophical in nature.
+2. Has a Problem: Clearly define the problem your customer faces.
+This problem can be external, internal, and philosophical.

-3. Meets a Guide: This is where the business comes in, acting as the guide to help the character solve their problem.
+3. Meets a Guide: This is where your business comes in, acting as the 'guide' to help the character solve their problem.
+Think Gandalf or Yoda!

-4. Who Gives Them a Plan: As a guide, the business provides a clear plan that can help the character solve their issue or achieve their goal.
+4. Who Gives Them a Plan: As a guide, you should provide a clear plan that can help the character solve their problem or achieve their goal.

-5. Calls Them to Action: This part involves motivating the customer to engage with the business's solution through clear and compelling calls to action.
+5. Calls Them to Action: This part involves motivating the customer to engage with the solution through clear and compelling calls to action.
+On a website this might be a large and obvious 'BUY NOW' button.

-7. And Ends in a Success: Paint a picture of what success looks like for the customer after engaging with the brand's solution.
+7. And Ends in a Success: Paint a picture of what success looks like for the customer after engaging with the solution you offer.
+Use words and pictures that describe a happy ending.

 What does the StoryBrand BrandScript create?